MicrosoftDocs/memdocs/autopilot/autopilot-motherboard-replacement.md

 Repair and key replacement processes vary between facilities.
 Sometimes repair facilities receive motherboard spare parts from OEMs that have replacement DPKs already injected, but sometimes not.
 Sometimes repair facilities receive fully functional BIOS tools from OEMs, but sometimes not.
 The quality of the data in the BIOS after a motherboard replacement varies.
 To ensure the repaired device are still Autopilot capable following its repair, check to make sure the new post-repair BIOS can successfully gather and populate the following information at a minimum:

-- DiskSerialNumber
+- DiskSerialNumber.
-- SmbiosSystemSerialNumber
+- SmbiosSystemSerialNumber.
-- SmbiosSystemManufacturer
+- SmbiosSystemManufacturer.
-- SmbiosSystemProductName
+- SmbiosSystemProductName.
-- SmbiosUuid
+- SmbiosUuid.
-- TPM EKPub
+- TPM EKPub.
-- MacAddress
+- MacAddress.
-- ProductKeyID
+- ProductKeyID.
-- OSType
+- OSType.

 For simplicity, and because processes vary between repair facilities, we've excluded many of the additional steps often used in a motherboard replacement, such as:

-- Verify that the device is still functional
+- Verify that the device is still functional.
-- Disable or suspend BitLocker
+- Disable or suspend BitLocker.
-- Repair the Boot Configuration Data (BCD)
+- Repair the Boot Configuration Data (BCD).
-- Repair and verify the network driver operation
+- Repair and verify the network driver operation.

 ## Capture a new Autopilot device ID (4K HH) from the device